-There’s the option of utilizing the Schwinn AD2 Airdyne Exercise Bike to exercise only your upper body and arms.
-The arms cannot be immobilized though.
+The bike’s handles cannot be immobilized.
 If you only want to work your lower body, you will have to rest your hands on your thighs as you pedal.

 Schwinn AD2 Airdyne Exercise Bike Summary

-The originators of wind resistance technology for exercise bikes, while a number of other fitness equipment manufacturers have utilized the technology in the intervening years, Schwinn has remained the market leader in this competitive field.
+Schwinn is the originator of wind resistance technology for exercise bikes.
+Other fitness equipment manufacturers have utilized the technology in the intervening years, but Schwinn remains the market leader in this competitive field.

-Offering both an upper and lower body workout, the wind resistance technology the Schwinn AD2 Airdyne Exercise Bike uses during operation provides infinite resistance for a range of workouts, ranging from very light to exceptionally intense.
+Offering both an upper and lower body workout, the Schwinn AD2 Airdyne Exercise Bike’s wind resistance technology provides infinite resistance for a range of workouts ranging from very light to exceptionally intense.

-The Schwinn Airdyne Bike is well-priced.
-Constructed from top quality material and parts, it comes with a good warranty.
+The Schwinn Airdyne Bike is of excellent value.
+Constructed from top-quality material and parts, it comes with a good warranty.

 A significant downside of stationary bikes, including the Schwinn AD2, is a lack of seat comfort.
 Using a seat cover with the bike will make your workouts more comfortable.
 Still, it is disappointing that Nautilus does not appear to have addressed the issue in its recent upgrade.